catchthirtythree/Pastie/README.md

 # Pastie
-Lightweight screenshot application that uploads to imgur.
+Lightweight screenshot application for Windows that uploads to imgur.

 #### Currently working on:
 - Splash